But in a way, the image it presents is well suited to the setup. The condor is a large vulture-like bird.

 If the outer boundary has been breached, you can then assess the situation and adjust the position using one of the following alternatives.

 1. Rolling out

-You close your original losing position and open a new one with the same strike prices, but with the next expiry date.
-Since both positions will be 'in the money' you will receive a premium larger than what you are losing on the closed trade.
+You close your original losing position and open a new one with the same strike prices, but with the next month expiration date.
+Since both positions will be 'in the money' you will receive a premium that is larger than what you are losing on the closed trade.

 2. Rolling out and up (or down as the case may be)

 You close your losing position and open a new one with strike prices further away from the original, thus expanding the wings, and with the next month option expiration date.